koayon/latex_template/README.md

 People are attracted to beauty.
 Papers with beautiful visuals are more likely to re-read and re-referenced.

+For complete papers I'd recommend the "Figures Test".
+Remove everything from the paper except the title, abstract and figures - how understandable is the story of the paper just from this?
+Ideally this is enough to get across all the key contributions of your paper.
+If not iterate.

 <!-- TODO: Add Evzen notes here -->

 <!-- ## Rebuttals -->